HarukiToreda/ADC-calculator/power.md

 :::info

-Select Power config options are available on iOS, iPadOS and macOS at Settings > Deivce Configuration > Power.
+Select Power config options are available on iOS, iPadOS and macOS at Settings > Device Configuration > Power.

 :::